mindspore-ai/docs/tutorials/source_en/advanced/derivation.md

 ## First-order Derivation

-Method: `mindspore.ops.grad`.
+Method: `mindspore.grad`.
 The parameter usage is as follows:

 - `fn`: the function or network to be derived.
 - `grad_position`: specifies the index of the input position to be derived.
 If the index is int type, it means to derive for a single input; if tuple type, it means to derive for the position of the index within the tuple, where the index starts from 0; and if None, it means not to derive for the input.
 In this scenario, `weights` is non-None.
 Default: 0.